bAInaryglobe/Online-AI-Text-Translator/README.md

 ## Benefit
 The Online AI Text Translator project is a useful tool for anyone who needs to communicate in different languages and can be deployed as a web application accessible from any device with internet access.
 This application can also be extended to support additional features such as speech-to-text and text-to-speech functionality.

+You can follow the tutorial to get started with [AI Web App](https://learn.microsoft.com/en-gb/training/modules/python-flask-build-ai-web-app?wt.mc_id=studentamb_202028)

 ## Website Interface
 ![image](https://github.com/samipak458/Online-AI-Text-Translator/assets/52650290/243bf03c-adbd-47bd-af84-958451decf1b)